Intermediate state (Christianity): Christian mortalism

 The neutral historical term for this belief today is usually Mortalism or Christian Mortalism.
 The terms Soul sleep Psychopannychism are somewhat loaded by their derivation from a tract (1534) by John Calvin, though use of the terms are not necessarily polemic or pejorative.
 Both terms may be used together.

-A minority of Christians, including William Tyndale, Martin Luther some Anglicans such as E. W. Bullinger, and churches/groups such as Seventh-day Adventists, Christadelphians and others, deny the conscious existence of the soul after death, believing the intermediate state of the dead to be unconscious "sleep".
+A minority of Christians, including some Anglicans such as William Tyndale and E. W. Bullinger, as well as churches/groups such as Seventh-day Adventists, Christadelphians and others, deny the conscious existence of the soul after death, believing the intermediate state of the dead to be unconscious "sleep".
 Jehovah's Witnesses also believe this with the exception of the 144,000.
 In this case, the person is not conscious of any time or activity and would not be aware even if centuries elapsed between their death and their resurrection.
 They would, upon their death, cease consciousness, and gain it again at the time of the resurrection having experienced no time lapse.
 For them, time would thus be suspended, as if they moved immediately from death to resurrection and the General Judgment of the Judgment Day.